 Certify your site as a monarch waystation. https://www.monarchwatch.org/waystations/ The waystations provide the food and shelter that monarchs need to live, reproduce, and migrate successfully.

 Become a part of a citizen project.
 The Monarch Larva Monitoring Project sponsored by the University of Minnesota uses data on monarch larva and milkweed habitat to help scientists better understand monarch populations.
 You can help collect that data.
-You can also become a part of Journey North, a project where citizen scientists track the monarch migrations.
+You can also become a part of Journey North, a project where citizen scientists track the monarch migration.

 To Learn More